hboufaied/FooBarQix/README.md

 To compute the entry number for all possibles rules that can be added already, I use a class Rule, this call is initialized with a number to check (for division and contains check) and the replacement string.

+For Step 2, we need to keep only the character '0', at the end we method replace("0", "*") to replace all existing 0 with *.

 ## Run

 To run and test the kata, you can checkout the git project and run the maven command